7 Common Pottery Wheel Issues

 - Poor cleaning technique

 Previously, I wrote about this in the article, “Do Pottery Wheels Rust?”
-Pitting is the most aggressive form of corrosion with a wheel head, and if you see that your wheel has this, you want to address it immediately.
+Pitting is the most aggressive form of corrosion on a wheel head, and if you see it, you want to address it immediately.
 Waiting can lead to pitting, making your wheel unsalvageable.

 Solution: Pinpoint the cause of rusting.
-This can aid you with addressing the rust by stopping the cause.
-Many times, unfortunately, once pitting sets in, you can’t do anything about it.
-This usually happens when the top layer of protective coating gets peeled off.
-Galvanized steel, for example, means that they have used a protective coating on the steel to prevent rusting.
+This can help you address rust by stopping its cause.
+Unfortunately, many times, once pitting sets in, you can’t do anything about it.
+This usually happens when the top layer of the protective coating peels off.
+Galvanized steel, for example, means a protective coating has been applied to the steel to prevent rusting.
 If the layer peels off, the metal may start to rust.

 With the uncleaned pottery wheel issue and poor cleaning technique, you can easily solve this type of rusting.
 You should clean the wheel after each session.
 To properly clean the wheel, use water and a sponge to clean off the clay.
-If you’re going to use a cleanser, check to see that it has the proper pH balance.
-Never use acid-based cleansers because the harsh chemicals can cause the wheel to rust before its time.
+If you’re going to use a cleanser, make sure it has the proper pH balance.
+Never use acid-based cleansers because the harsh chemicals can cause the wheel to rust prematurely.

 #5: Pottery Wheel Mechanical Issues

 Mechanical issues with your pottery wheel can happen.
-Especially when you have an electric wheel, the one negative that comes from it is the fact that this could crop up at some point.
-The best way to avoid mechanical issues is through proper maintenance of your pottery wheel.
+Especially with an electric wheel, the one downside is that this could crop up at some point.
+The best way to avoid mechanical issues is to properly maintain your pottery wheel.
 Clean it after each use and check all the belts and drive rings.
-Anything that looks worn out may need replacing.
+Anything that looks worn out may need to be replaced.
 As you turn the wheel on, listen to it.
 Does it make unnatural sounds?

-Solution: Unfortunately, working on an electric wheel when it has mechanical issues isn’t advisable unless you know how to do it.
-Unless you want to walk away looking like you were struck by lightning, you may want to have a professional repairman look at it.
+Solution: Unfortunately, working on an electric wheel with mechanical issues isn’t advisable unless you know how to do so.
+Unless you want to walk away looking like you were struck by lightning, you may want to have a professional repairman take a look.
 Even if you didn’t electrocute yourself, someone unskilled at this work could make the wheel worse.
-You might damage the wheel to where you can’t fix it.
+You might damage the wheel to the point where it can’t be fixed.
 When you pay $400 or more for a pottery wheel, that isn’t the road you want to take.

 #6: Noisy Pottery Wheel

-Unlike a kick-wheel, many Electric Pottery Wheels do make some noise when you use them.
+Unlike a kick wheel, many Electric Pottery Wheels do make some noise when you use them.
 When electric wheels first entered the market, many potters didn’t want to use them because of how much noise they made.
-How much noise the pottery wheel makes will depend on the model and brand used.
+The amount of noise the pottery wheel makes will depend on the model and brand used.
 Some will make more noise than others, which is natural.
-However, if you hear a thumping, knocking, or growling noise, this could indicate that the wheel has problems.
+However, if you hear a thumping, knocking, or growling noise, it could indicate the wheel has issues.

-Solution: The noise on a pottery wheel could come from a few things that include:
+Solution: The noise on a pottery wheel could come from a few things, which include:

 - Bad belt on the wheel